goderich/dissertation/dissertation.md

 | Squliq       | səmaqis   | səmyuk      | bəsilung     |
 | Proto-Atayal | \*cumaqis | \*cumiyuk   | \*wacilung   |

-The phoneme /c/ does not appear in word-final position in any Atayal dialect, but it does alternate with /t/ in verbal roots, as explained in @sec:merger-final-c-t.
+The phoneme \<c\> /t͡s/ does not appear in word-final position in any Atayal dialect, but it does alternate with /t/ in verbal roots, as explained in @sec:merger-final-c-t.
 This alternation can be reconstructed to Proto-Atayal, and there is no evidence that \*c appeared word-finally.
 See @sec:proto-atayal-phonotactics for more details.

 Proto-Atayal \*s is reflected as /s/ everywhere except one very specific environment in Plngawan and Squliq, where it undergoes rhotacism.
 The correspondences are shown in @tbl:proto-atayal-s.